thiagokalid/visual-odometer-algorithms-comparison/README.md

 ## 2.3 Displacement estimation based on a Projection Singular Value Decomposition

-The inverse transform of the cross-power spectrum is an image with, theoretically, a single maximum value located at coordinates proportional to the displcament between f(x,y) and g(x,y).
-The idea behind the projection-svd method [3] is to define a maximum and minimum displacement values that the algorithm is capable of identify
+The inverse transform of the cross-power spectrum is an image with, theoretically, a single maximum value located at coordinates proportional to the displacement between f(x,y) and g(x,y).
+The idea behind the projection-SVD method [3] is to define maximum and minimum displacement values that the algorithm is capable of identifying

 $$
 r'(x,y) = r(x,y) |  \Delta x_{min} < x < \Delta x_{max}, \Delta y_{min} < y < \Delta y_{max}